 Most females require cesarean sections; a Frenchie having a natural birth is rare.

 Due to their compact build and narrow hips, and the large heads of the puppies, natural birth is dangerous and can result in the serious injury or death of the mother and the puppies.

 As c-sections are very serious medical procedures, the mother needs time to recover.
-According to French Bulldog Owner, good breeders will only breed a female once per year, and no more than 3 times in their lives.
+Good breeders will only breed a female once per year, and no more than 3 times in their lives.

 While this is best for the mother’s quality of life, it does impact how many litters a breeder can produce.

 Breeding Healthy Frenchies

 Dr. Patty Khuly of Vet Street has owned 3 French Bulldogs.
 Between her personal experience with the breed and her experience treating French Bulldogs, she has noted that Frenchies have an unfortunate disposition to serious medical issues, such as respiratory issues, skin issues, ear issues, spinal issues, behavioral issues, and an inability to tolerate heat and exercise.